rinav/compose-papers/README.md

 ## Compose Papers
 Sample project to demo usage of Coil image loading library in an Android Project.

+- get your own api key from unsplash and copy it in local.properties file
-Will update the project as I get more time.
+- Will update the project as I get more time.

 ## There are some known issues with recomposition